gbeltramo/persty/README.md

 ## Tests

-To check that this package was installed correctly you can run the tests in the `test/` directory of this repository.
+To check that this package has been installed correctly you can run the tests in the `test/` directory of this repository.

 - Download this repository on you computer by running the following command in